Updated: Oct 5, 2020

 “The whole idea of being an actor is that you perform characters who are not yourself”

-And I cannot say I found the performance all that believable or convincing.
+And yet, at times during the performance, I have to admit I wondered how believable and convincing the actors were, and at various moments I struggled.
 I know that Richard is likely to be frantic at the end, but this Richard appeared to be frantic and unstable all the way through.
 This Bolingbroke had so little charisma and stage presence.
-All together, I found this production brilliant for the cast, for the acting profession, and for many others in this audience and more widely, but for me, confusing in terms of dramatic effectiveness and a bit of a let down for a Shakespearean night out.
+All together, I found this production brilliant for the cast, for the acting profession, and for many others in this audience and more widely, but for me, confusing in terms of dramatic effectiveness.

 “I want to see the proper version now”

-I felt exactly the same way.
-In subsequent conversation, skating on thin ice, I know, I asked if diversity of voices and accents might also challenge the concept of a proper Shakespearean performance, but her answer was a categoric 'No'.
+This flummoxed me.
+I was skating on thin ice, I knew, but I asked her if the diversity of voices and accents might challenge the potential for a proper Shakespearean performance.
+Her answer was a categoric 'No'.
 Her preference was all about gender.
 She explained further that the Richard we had seen had come across as a bit too hysterical.

 Casting and Representation is explored further in the related Connected Cultures feature on Richard II: The Story of England?